docker-library/docs/consul/content.md

 # Using the Container

 We chose Alpine as a lightweight base with a reasonably small surface area for security concerns, but with enough functionality for development, interactive debugging, and useful health, watch, and exec scripts running under Consul in the container.
+As of Consul 0.7, the image also includes `curl` since it is so commonly used for health checks.

 Consul always runs under [dumb-init](https://github.com/Yelp/dumb-init), which handles reaping zombie processes and forwards signals on to all processes running in the container.
 We also use [gosu](https://github.com/tianon/gosu) to run Consul as a non-root "consul" user for better security.
 These binaries are all built by HashiCorp and signed with our [GPG key](https://www.hashicorp.com/security.html), so you can verify the signed package used to build a given base image.